 Drop sets are at least as effective for muscle growth as traditional sets.
 They also have some unique advantages that regular sets don’t have.

-I recently spent days catching up on all the new drop set studies.
+I recently spent some time catching up on all the new drop set studies.
 I nerd out on muscle-building (and fat-burning) research at times, but today I didn’t want to write anything too sciencey.
 I simply wanted to write a practical blog post showing you step-by-step how to do drop sets to build muscle in a way that’s supported by the science.

 I also added in what I know from my own experience.
 I’ve been doing drop sets for almost 40 years.
 (Whoops, just revealed my age).
 But seriously, I love drop sets.
 I think drop sets, supersets and rest pause sets make up a trifecta of the best specialized muscle building techniques.
 If you do them right, they can even be easier on the joints than regular heavier sets for us lifters getting a bit older.